 This is a joint program in the UO College of Design between the Department of Architecture and the Department of the History of Art and Architecture.
 You will earn 12 credits for the 8-week program in either academic track as outlined in this chart.

 Courses in the Architecture track will satisfy requirements in Architecture, Interior Architecture, Landscape Architecture, and Product Design.
-ARH 4/507: City of Rome satisfies Architectural History – Renaissance requirement or ARCH 4/530 Architectural Context or Subject Area Elective.
+ARH 4/507: City of Rome satisfies Architectural History.
 For Interior Architecture majors this course satisfies Western Architecture History or Subject Area Elective.

 All of the Art History courses will count toward an Art History major or minor.
 Three of the courses fulfill upper-division Renaissance and Baroque, ancient Mediterranean, and elective requirements.
 These courses will fulfill 3 out of 4 upper-division requirements for the Art History minor.
 ARCH 4/523: Media for Design Development satisfies the Studio Art requirement for Art History undergraduate majors and an elective for graduate students.
 Graduate students in Art History will also fulfill early modern and ancient requirements.